How to prevent you and your kids from getting a cold!

 I’m telling you, between these and the elderberry syrup, something’s working!!!

-I also have a special discount code for you if you shop on Amazon!
-Simply use FEELGOOD19 at checkout for 20% off!!!
-(Just an FYI I will earn a small commission from Amazon if you shop through my links.
+I also have a special discount code for you if you shop on LoveBug’s website!
+Simply use LOVEBUGMEG at checkout for 15% off!!!
+(Just an FYI I will earn a small commission from LoveBug if you use my code.
 You won’t be paying any extra, but the money I earn goes towards childcare so I can continue to share free content with you!)

 I’m curious, is there a supplement that you swear by?
 I’d love to know what it is!